This is a fiction, based on fact. Some names have been changed. Dave`s hasn’t. When I asked him he said “Don`t be daft”.

-- God`s Disco was a party thrown on Greek Street, I think in No. 16, the old Le Beat Route venue.
-Hosted by dancer Michael Clark, and comedian / actor / cad, Keith Allen.
+- God`s Disco was actually called “Beautiful Contradictions” a party thrown at Wall Street, No. 14, Bruton Place, W1.
+Hosted by dancer Michael Clark, comedian / actor / cad, Keith Allen, and Phil Dirtbox.
 Becky had very likely got in because of the beautiful boy she was with.
 RIP Mark P. This is where she did her first E. She split one, since at the time they were twenty-five quid.

 - “Bing-Bong-A-Heyla” was Tullio De Piscopo`s Stop Bajon (“Primavera”).
 “Let`s Go!” was, of course, Elkin & Nelson`s Jibaro.